The radio signal of PSR B0950+08 is detected over the whole pulse phase: conclusion and discussions

-The whole phase radiation behaviour of the pulsar is different from that of PSR B0826$-$34. \citet{,2005MNRAS.356...59E} reported that the radiation extends through the whole phase of PSR B0826$-$34 in the strong emission mode.
-The radio emission signals of PSR B0826$-$34 covers the whole phase could naturally be understandable because the inclination angle, $\alpha$, is extremely low ($\sim0.5^{\circ}$), as is evident from the large pulse width.
-Whereas, the pulse width of strong emission for PSR B0950$+$08 is relatively small ($\sim31.4^\circ$), which implicates a large inclination angle.
+The radio emission of the PSR B0950$+$08 may be originated from the two poles, which is different from the other whole-phase radiation pulsar, PSR B0826$-$34. \citet{2005MNRAS.356...59E} reported that the radiation extends through the whole pulse phase of PSR B0826$-$34 in the ``strong emission mode''.
+The radio emission signals of PSR B0826$-$34 covers the whole phase could naturally be understandable because the inclination angle, $\alpha$, is extremely low ($\sim0.5^{\circ}$), as is evident from the large pulse width for this pulsar.
+Whereas, the pulse width of strong emission for PSR B0950$+$08 is relatively small ($\sim31.4^\circ$), which implies a large inclination angle.
 With the assumption of the radiation altitude as 1000\,km (at this altitude, the multi-pole field is weak and the field is dominated by the dipole component), one can calculate the maximum half width of the radiation beam, $\theta_{\mu}$ (corresponding to the radiation from the last open field lines), to be $\sim 25.8^\circ$.
 Assuming that the directions of the magnetic axis and rotation axis are uniform and ignore the beam scale distribution, with the Eq.
-2 in~\cite{2009ApJ...703..507L}, we estimate the probability density of magnetic inclination angle, $\alpha$, which is shown in Figure~\ref{alpha}.
-It is obvious that the the inclination angle can hardly be smaller than $10^\circ$ or larger than $170^\circ$.
-Moreover, the inclination angle measured through polarization observation of the strong emission is $\alpha \simeq 70^{\circ}$~\citep{2001ApJ...553..341E}, which implicates the radiation of PSR B0950+08 originates from both poles of an almost orthogonal rotator.
-Therefore, the results support double-pole models of PSR B0950+08.
+2 in~\cite{2009ApJ...703..507L}, we estimate the probability density of magnetic inclination angle, $\alpha$, which is shown in Fig.~\ref{alpha}.
+It can be calculated that the probability density of the inclination angle (smaller that $10^\circ$ or larger than $170^\circ$) is $\sim 2.96 \times 10^{-3}$.
+Moreover, the inclination angle measured through polarization observation of the strong emission is $\alpha \simeq 75^{\circ}$~\citep{2001ApJ...553..341E}, which implies the radiation of PSR B0950$+$08 originates from both poles of an almost orthogonal rotator.
+Therefore, the radio signals of the two bridge regions should be overlapped by radiation from the two poles.